telerik/winforms-docs/telerik-presentation-framework/layout/predefined-layout-panels/docklayout.md

 {{endregion}}

 Essential for the final layout of the DockLayoutPanel is the sequence in which elements are added to the panel.
 Consider the following four RadButtonElements:
-		#_[C#] _

 {{source=..\SamplesCS\TPF\Layouts\PredefinedLayoutPanels\MyDockLayoutPanelElement.cs region=snippet2}}
 {{source=..\SamplesVB\TPF\Layouts\PredefinedLayoutPanels\MyDockLayoutPanelElement.vb region=snippet2}}